ifteshawn/WeatherApi/README.md

 Open the appsettings.json file in the project.
 Open weather API key is stored as "APIKey".
-Backend API keys are stored as "xApiKeys" in "Authentication" Modify the rate limiting setting if needed.
+Backend API keys are stored as "xApiKeys" in "Authentication".
+Modify the rate limiting setting if needed.

 ### Usage:

 The backend exposes a REST API that can be used by clients to fetch weather information.
-Clients should include their API key in the request headers as "x-api-key" The backend will check the rate limiting before making the request to the third-party API.
+Clients should include their API key in the request headers as "x-api-key".
+The backend will check the rate limiting before making the request to the third-party API.
 If the rate limit is exceeded, the backend will return an error response.
 If the rate limit is not exceeded, the backend will make the request to the Open Weather API and return the weather information to the client.